 I wrote those words in the first edition of my sailing manual, The Annapolis Book of Seamanship, in 1983.
 They’re still there today in the updated fourth edition, published in 2014.
 And yet, as deeply as I feel about boats, I’m certain that when you’re afloat, romantic and magical thinking is no substitute for basic skills and fundamental knowledge.

-The very first step when you go sailing is to properly prepare yourself for the sometimes demanding and harsh elements you will encounter on the water (see “Dress Smart for Sailing,” page 88).
+The very first step when you go sailing is to properly prepare yourself for the sometimes demanding and harsh elements you will encounter on the water.
 Take a wide-brim hat, a waterproof jacket, nonskid sneakers and, of course, a life jacket that fits you securely.
 Wipe on a gob or two of high-SPF sun lotion, and take the tube with you so you can continue to apply it lavishly.
 Those who suffer from motion sickness should consider taking a medication, preferably one that you’ve tested for side effects.
 Before heading out, write up a float plan including your itinerary and important contacts and share it with your friends and family, or your sailing club.

 Once everyone is on board, the skipper must assert command.
 To quote a wise captain and safety instructor, Karen Prioleau: “When leadership is obscure, tight situations get even tighter.”
 Assignments are made, gear is stowed, the bilge is pumped, an inspection is conducted to see that all is in order, sails are prepared to hoist, and plans are made to get underway.
 If the boat has a motor, it can be used to get away from the mooring or dock into open water before setting sail.
 But for now, let’s concentrate on getting underway on an engineless boat.
 Start by setting the mainsail, the big sail.
 The line to the boom (called the mainsheet) must be well eased so the sail, once set, spills wind (luffs) and doesn’t fill prematurely.
 The boom will flop around, so keep your head low and consider controlling it with a line called a preventer.

 When the skipper says to cast off, up goes the jib, the smaller sail on the bow, also with a loose sheet.
 Casting off under sail is a little complicated because the boat isn’t moving, which means the rudder has little to no effect.
 That’s why the boat must be steered with the sails until there’s enough speed (or “steerageway”) for rudder steering.
-Start with the boat hanging off the mooring or pier; the sails will luff because the wind is blowing from directly ahead.
+When learning to sail, start with the boat hanging off the mooring or pier; the sails will luff because the wind is blowing from directly ahead.
 If you’re looking at the bow, you’ll feel the wind on both ears.
 That angle is sometimes called the “wind’s eye.”
-Trim the jib — using the winch to bring the sail in, not let it out — to the side opposite the one where you want to sail.
+Trim the jib—using the winch to bring the sail in, not let it out—to the side opposite the one where you want to sail.
 If you want to head off to the port side, you “back the jib,” or trim it to the “wrong” side.
 As the backed jib pulls the bow off, cast off the mooring.
 Once the wind is on that side, trim the jib to the correct side while also trimming the mainsail as the boat accelerates.
 In this way, the sails help steer the boat.

 Practice changing tacks.
 If you start off with the wind coming over the starboard side, you’re on the starboard tack.
-If the wind is on the port side, you’re on the port tack (see Figure 2, page 82).
+If the wind is on the port side, you’re on the port tack (see Figure 2).
 One of the two ways to change tacks is called “coming about,” or “tacking.”
 The helmsman starts the process by saying, “Ready about,” and after the crew answers that they’re ready, “Hard alee.”
-With a strong, fluid shove of the tiller or turn of the steering wheel, the bow passes through the eye of the wind and comes off onto the new tack (see Figure 3, above).
+With a strong, fluid shove of the tiller or turn of the steering wheel, the bow passes through the eye of the wind and comes off onto the new tack (see Figure 3).

 Since we are talking about steering, this may be the place to encourage you to steer from the windward side of the tiller or wheel.
 The windward side (closer to the wind direction) is higher than the leeward side (farther from the wind) when the boat is heeling, so you will have greater visibility to see “puffs” of wind (the dark shadows moving across the water) as they approach.